-If ZenML does not find an initialized ZenML repository in any parent directory, it will default to the current working directory, but usually its better to not have to rely on this mechanism, and initialize zenml at the root.
+If ZenML does not find an initialized ZenML repository in any parent directory, it will default to the current working directory, but usually, it's better to not have to rely on this mechanism and initialize zenml at the root.

-Afterwards, you should see the new flavor in the list of available flavors:
+Afterward, you should see the new flavor in the list of available flavors:

 zenml experiment-tracker flavor list